depado/articles/pages/drone-helm-kubernetes-rbac-3.md

 you see your certificate, simply deploy once more with `tls.apply` set to true.

 Wait for a bit.
 And tada, you have TLS !

+# Thanks

+Thanks to San for bringing to my attention the fact that the `ClusterIP` service type cause some issues.